-This article provides an update regarding the valuation issues related to companies operating in the reinsurance industry (see the prior article from August 2016).
-Specifically, the article discusses the competitive landscape and how certain trends and expectations for the reinsurance industry may be affecting the market's current valuations of reinsurance companies.
+This article discusses the competitive landscape for companies operating in the reinsurance industry and how certain trends and expectations for the reinsurance industry may be affecting the market's current valuations of reinsurance companies.

 Significant trends in the reinsurance market have caused reinsurers to become more agile with regard to business strategies.
 These include an increase in merger and acquisition activity, a shifting of portfolio exposures, and the acceptance of greater levels of alternative capital.1